G7 summit opens amid diplomatic rows and protests

 Mr Johnson has voiced deep concern about the forest blazes, but appeared to disagree with Mr Macron on how to respond.

-“There are all sorts of people who will take any excuse at all to interfere with trade and to frustrate trade deals and I don’t want to see that,” he said. –Reuters
+“There are all sorts of people who will take any excuse at all to interfere with trade and to frustrate trade deals and I don’t want to see that,” he said. –Reuters/PA